How it works

 In 1986 the men's javelin was redesigned: its centre of gravity was moved forward by 4cm.
 This shortened throwing distances by approximately 10 per cent by bringing its nose down earlier and more steeply.
 This was done because the men, following a World record of 104.80m by East Germany's Uwe Hohn in 1984, were in danger of throwing the javelin beyond the space available in normal stadiums.
 In 1999, the women's javelin was similarly redesigned.

 European athletes have historically dominated the men's event, particularly from the Scandinavian countries, but Trinidad junior Keshorn Walcott caused a sensation at the London 2012 Olympic Games when he became the first man from outside Europe to win an Olympic medal since 1972 and only the second non-European Olympic champion.

-The Czech thrower is the only man to win three successive Olympic Games gold medals, triumphing in 1992, 1996 and 2000; he also won the silver in 1988 and won three world titles in 1993, 1995 and 2001.
+The Czech thrower is the only man to win three successive Olympic gold medals in the javelin, triumphing in 1992, 1996 and 2000; he also took the silver in 1988 and won world titles in 1993, 1995 and 2001.
 Zelezny still has the best five throws ever, culminating in his still-standing 1996 world record of 98.48m.

 The Norwegian achieved everything in the sport.
-She set two world records, won twice at the IAAF World Championships in 1993 and 1997 as well as getting the 1994 European Athletics Championships gold medal.
-However, her crowning glory was when she won at the Olympic Games in 2000.
+She set two world records, won twice at the IAAF World Championships in 1993 and 1997 as well as getting the 1994 European Championships gold medal.
+But her crowning glory was when she won at the Olympic Games in 2000.